-The Secretary's decision is final, including the:
+The decision maker's decision is final, including the:

-- approval of the grant

-- grant funding amount to be awarded
+- approval of the grant - grant funding amount to be awarded

-- terms and conditions of the grant.

-9. Notification of application outcomes
+Notification of application outcomes

 We will write to you about the outcome of your application.
 If you are successful, you are advised of any specific conditions attached to the grant.